 Nicole Allen, Counsel, routinely works with electric utilities and cooperatives, natural gas companies and local distribution companies on a variety of energy-related matters and has helped them navigate dramatic changes in the regulatory landscape.
 She understands the varying policy concerns unique to her client base and is well versed in the complex and technical aspects of FERC regulation and compliance.
 She earned her J.D. from St. John’s University School of Law and an L.L.M. in Law and Government from American University Washington College of Law.

-“We are excited that Jesse, Tom, Peter and Nicole have joined the firm,” said Bonnie Blair, chair of Thompson Coburn’s Utilities practice, which has been nationally recognized by Chambers USA for the past six years.
+“We are excited that Jesse, Tom, Peter and Nicole have joined the firm,” said Bonnie Blair, chair of Thompson Coburn’s Utilities practice.
 “They are highly respected lawyers in this industry and a perfect complement to our existing practice.
 Our expanded group of clients will benefit from the breadth of our shared experience.